The Classification of 3+1d Symmetry Enriched Topological Order: Introduction

 \begin{FermionicSET} Fermionic (3+1)d topological orders with $G$-symmetry are classified by a finite group $H$ surjecting onto $G$ together with a class in $\SH^{4}(\rB H)$.\footnote{We only consider topological orders with a trivial vacuum.} \end{FermionicSET}

-Given a fermionic (3+1)d topological order with a $G$-action, we can ask whether it is possible to insert $G$-defects into the $\mathbf{2SVect}$-enriched braided fusion 2-category $\fB$ such that the fusion and associativity relations respect the group multiplication of $G$.
-We will call the obstruction to being able to perform the $\tSVect$-enriched $G$-crossed braided extension of $ \fB$ as the anomaly to gauging the $G$-symmetry, or, colloquially, the ``$G$-anomaly''.
+Given a fermionic (3+1)d topological order with a $G$-action, we can ask whether it is possible to insert $G$-defects into the $\mathbf{2SVect}$-central braided fusion 2-category $\fB$ such that the fusion and associativity relations respect the group multiplication of $G$.
+We will call the obstruction to being able to perform such a $\mathbf{2SVect}$-central $G$-crossed braided extension of $ \fB$ as the anomaly to gauging the $G$-symmetry, or, colloquially, the ``$G$-anomaly''.
 There is a generalized cohomology theory, which we denote by $\mathrm{SW}^*$, that classifies $G$-anomalies, and is represented by the 4-groupoid $\rB \sWitt$.

-The set of isomorphism classes of objects in this 4-groupoid is the super-Witt group, introduced in \cite{DNO}, of Witt equivalence classes of nondegenerate $\mathbf{SVect}$-enriched braided fusion 1-categories, i.e.\ (genuinely) fermionic (2+1)d topological orders up to gapped boundary.
+The set of isomorphism classes of objects in this 4-groupoid is the super-Witt group, introduced in \cite{DNO}, of Witt equivalence classes of nondegenerate $\mathbf{SVect}$-central braided fusion 1-categories, i.e.\ (genuinely) fermionic (2+1)d topological orders up to gapped boundary.
 This 4-groupoid has been considered in \cite{JF2}, where it is argued that its homotopy groups classify fermionic topological orders.
-Now, the fact that the space $\rB \sWitt$ describes the anomaly to gauging a $G$-symmetry on the $\mathbf{2SVect}$-enriched braided fusion 2-category $\fB$ is captured by the following fiber sequence:
+Now, the fact that the space $\rB \sWitt$ describes the anomaly to gauging a $G$-symmetry on the $\mathbf{2SVect}$-central braided fusion 2-category $\fB$ is captured by the following fiber sequence: